This document provides instructions on running the JWST Science Calibration Pipeline (referred to as “the pipeline”) and individual pipeline steps.

 default output name, which are explained below.

-In the absence of a user-specified output file name, the various level-2a, 2b, and 3 pipeline modules will use the input root file name along with a set of predetermined suffixes to compose output file names.
+In the absence of a user-specified output file name, the various stage 1, 2, and 3 pipeline modules will use the input root file name along with a set of predetermined suffixes to compose output file names.
 The output file name suffix will always replace the suffix of the input file name.
 Each pipeline module uses the appropriate suffix for the product(s) it is creating.
 The list of suffixes is shown in the following table.

 |Optional fitting results from ramp_fit step||fitopt|

 |Per integration background-subtracted image||bsubints|

 If individual steps are executed without an output file name specified via

 output_file argument, the

 automatically uses the input file name as the root of the output file name

 and appends the name of the step as an additional suffix to the input file

 $ strun dq_init.cfg jw00017001001_01101_00001_nrca1_uncal.fits